Riverscapes/pyBRAT/docs/Documentation/matBRAT/7-FormattingBRATInputData.md

 - **Step 1:** Open Final_NHD_From_GIS.csv in Excel
 - **Step 2:** Make a column named Slope and make a formula to calculate channel slope (ElevMAX-ElevMIN)/Length for all entries.
-- **Step 3: **If dam counts are not available, leave all cells for "e_DamCt" blank.
+- **Step 3:** If dam counts are not available, leave all cells for "e_DamCt" blank.
-- **Step 3:** Previously, calculations to convert the DrainMAX column to square kilometers were required, but with the DEM to Flow Accumulation tool, this is no longer necessary.
+- **Step 4:** Previously, calculations to convert the DrainMAX column to square kilometers were required, but with the DEM to Flow Accumulation tool, this is no longer necessary.
-- **Step 4**: Format the table as follows for FIS input:
+- **Step 5**: Format the table as follows for FIS input:

 Format the table  with columns A-S, as shown below: